-When the Student Health Center is closed in the evenings and on weekends, emergency medical services are provided on campus to all students by emergency medical technicians (EMTs).
+When the Student Health Center is closed in the evenings and on weekends, emergency med-ical services are provided on campus to all students by emergency medical technicians (EMTs).
 Students are not treated in the Student Health Center when it is closed.
 Students need to contact the EMTs at 401-865-2391 and they will respond directly to the site of the emergency.
 EMT services are provided on campus only.
-Students are not treated in the Student Health Center when it is closed.
+Students are not treated in the Student treated in the Student services are provided on campus only.

-Incoming stu dent s must subm i t a ph ysical examination record completed by their own provider on forms supplied by the College.
+Incoming stu dent s must subm i t a physical examination record completed by their own provider on forms supplied by the College.
 This must include a record of all past illnesses, and evidence of all immunizations required by the RIDOH.
-A copy of the provider's EMR (electronic medical record or other provided form) is acceptable documentation for immunizations and physical.
+A copy of the provider's EMR (electronic medical record or other provided form) is acceptable documentation for immunizations and physi- cal.
 Every student at Providence College must have medical insurance.
-Insurance coverage information, including policy number, mailing address, and phone number, must be included on the health record.
+Insurance coverage infor- mation, including policy number, mailing address, and phone number, must be included on the health record.